gaozhengzhou/blog/java.md

 Hi everyone, thank you for giving me this interview opportunity.
 My name is Joe, come from Guangdong Yangchun, graduated in 2008 and worked for more than 10 years.

 The first job in a company to managed linux server.
-The second job in a insurance company participute in the development of insurance management system.
-The third job in 中山大学 to
+The second job in a insurance company participate in the development of insurance management system.
+The third job in 中山大学 develop school management system.

+Since August 2018, entered 广东旅划算 company, in the sharing middle-end team, responsible for

 That’s all.
 Thank you for giving me the chance.
-Thank you!
 ```
 ## JVM内存模型
 ### JVM 1.7内存模型